Last Updated on July 17, 2022

 How to Grow Spaghetti Squash: Dealing with Garden Pests

 Spaghetti squash vine is pretty tough, and not as prone to irreparable damage from those garden banes, vine borers, as zucchini plants, but they can still be a problem.
-If you’ve ever had these buggers get into your squash plants, you know how heart breaking it is to watch your squash vine wither and die just as it should be churning out immense quantities of food for you.
+If you’ve ever had these buggers get into your squash plants, you know how heartbreaking it is to watch your squash vine wither and die just as it should be churning out immense quantities of food for you.
 (Um, yup, been there.)

 How to Harvest and Store Your Home-Grown Spaghetti Squash

 You can begin harvesting spaghetti squash when the stem begins to crack and the squash deepens in color.
 You can test for maturity by poking the skin with your fingernail.
 If you can puncture it, it’s not quite ready.
 To harvest, cut at the stem, leaving at least 1/2″ attached to your squash.
-Be sure to harvest all squash before the first frost, as they are senstive to cold temperatures.
+Be sure to harvest all squash before the first frost, as they are sensitive to cold temperatures.

 Store mature spaghetti squashes in a cool, dry place.
 I’ve read they can store for a couple months, but my experience has been that they should be used within a few weeks to avoid rot.

 Here’s how to cook spaghetti squash plus lots of amazing recipes to try!
-What’s your favorite way to cook spaghetti squash?
-Have you tried growing your own?

 Pin to save this info on growing spaghetti squash for later!